 We work in partnership with many organisations to prevent criminal activity in our communities.
 We work together to tackle crime, the underlying causes of crime, and the fear of crime to make Lewes District a safer place to live, work and visit.

 - Address the incidence of anti-social behaviour and the importance of creating safe and welcoming community spaces

-- Tackle the incidence of hate crime, domestic & sexual abuse.
+- Tackle the incidence of hate crime, domestic and sexual abuse

-- Reduce the incidence of serious violence & knife crime.
+- Reduce the incidence of serious violence and knife crime

 - Address the community impact of organised crime and drug dealing

 If you have an interesting or innovative idea about how crime, disorder or antisocial behaviour could be tackled in the Lewes District you may be eligible to apply for a grant from the Eastbourne and Lewes District Community Safety Partnership.